With all the benefits of riding your e-Bike, it’s natural to wonder whether this form of exercise can contribute to transforming your body shape.

 Aside from the biological aspect of gender differences and how that plays a big role in the way your physique may change, there is also another genetic factor: natural body shapes.
 There are three major categories of natural body types that humans fall under, and these categories are Endomorphs, Ectomorphs, and Mesomorphs.

-While you shouldn’t feel like your natural body type will limit the progress you are aiming for, these genetic factors definitely play a role in how our metabolisms vary, and the way fat and muscle is distributed and affected.
+While you shouldn’t feel like your natural body type will limit the progress you are aiming for, these genetic factors definitely play a role in how our metabolisms vary, and the way fat and muscle are distributed and affected.

 For example, Endomorphs typically have larger frames due to a higher percentage of body fat (source), as well as less muscle mass.
 Due to these factors, Endomorphs are generally more easily affected by caloric intake than other body types (ie. easily fluctuating weight based on a diet).